Today I will describe how you can perform a Magento 2 Upgrade Service.

 If you purchased a premade theme the vendor usually releases patches for every new M2 version that comes out.
 Go to templatemonster.com or the site you bought your theme from and see if there are updates available for download.

 It is important that you check your Magento frontend pages for any misaligned or missing content.
-A Magento 2 upgrade can cause serious damage to the look of your website.
+A new version can cause serious damage to the look of your website.

 What if things go the wrong way?

 As with everything in Magento, an upgrade is easier said than done.
-Below I put together the various errors (and suggested fixes) that might happen during the Magento upgrade service process.
+Below I put together the various errors (and suggested fixes) that might happen during the upgrade process.

 This error happens when you run php bin/magento setup:upgrade right after an upgrade.
 The complete issue description might look like this: